Soe, Timor

-The town had a population of 40,190 at the 2020 Census, the official estimate as at mid 2023 was 41,640.
+The town had a population of 40,190 at the 2020 Census, the official estimate as at mid 2025 was 42,657.

 Soe can be a base for tourists for trips to other locations.
 Oinlasi, Boti, Niki Niki and Kapan are reachable from Soe.

 It is on the route (via Kapan) to the highest mountain in West Timor Mount Mutis.

+Villages

+Soe Town is sub-divided administratively into eleven urban subdistricts (kelurahan) and two rural villages (desa), listed below with their populations as of 2024.